 - Educational Outreach

 Visit the Firewise USA™ management portal to get ideas and suggestions for planning a successful educational outreach activity for your residents.
 Each participating site is required to have a minimum of one wildfire risk reduction educational outreach event, or related activity annually.

-- Wildfire Risk Reduction Investment (changes are effective January 8, 2018)
+- Wildfire Risk Reduction Investment (Effective January 8, 2018)

-At a minimum, each site is required to invest the equivalent of $24.14 per dwelling unit* in wildfire risk reduction actions annually (the rate is based on the 2017 annual National Hourly Volunteer Rate; which is updated every year in April when the new amount is published).
+At a minimum, each site is required to annually invest the equivalent of one volunteer hour valued at $24.14 (the rate is based on the 2017 annual National Hourly Volunteer Rate; which is updated every year) per dwelling unit* in wildfire risk reduction actions.
 Find a wide range of qualifying expenditures (contractor costs, rental equipment), volunteer activities, grants, etc., that can be used in meeting the investment in the portal’s Risk Reduction Investment section.
 Residents completing select home modifications, along with any qualifying work performed at their home and in the adjacent home ignition zones can contribute related hours and/or costs towards meeting the sites collective investment amount.

 Sites unable to meet the new investment rate in 2018, must, at a minimum, meet 50% of the new rate.
 All 2019 renewals will be required to meet the new minimum investment requirement.

 *Calculating the number of dwelling units for use with the risk reduction investment formula: The number of dwelling units within the site must be included in the application.
 For definition purposes, a dwelling unit is a household/residence built for occupancy by one person, a family, or roommates, including mobile homes and cabins; and for multi-family residential occupancies (i.e. duplexes, and other types of attached housing).
 An apartment building with 10 units would be considered ten dwelling units.
 Each individual participating site is limited to no more than 7,500 individual dwelling units* within their identified boundary.
 Multiple sites can be located within a single large master-planned community/HOA.

 *Participating sites larger than 7,500 individual dwelling units must meet the maximum dwelling unit requirement by January 2, 2023.